Green

 How to book:

-> Check course dates for open courses then complete and return the Booking Form for Peep TALK Training
+> Check course dates for open courses then complete and return the Booking Form for Peep Families Connect Training

-> Download our Peep TALK Training flyer for practitioners
+> Download our Peep Families Connect Training flyer for practitioners

 > Find out about arranging your own in-house training course (online or face-to-face)

-> Find out about a free Information briefing for managers
+> Find out about a free Information session for managers

 For online courses: We use Microsoft Teams.
 Delegates should each have a laptop/ computer or tablet to use, at home or at work; if this is a problem please contact us in advance.

-Please book and send delegate details at least 10 working days before the course, to ensure that your training delegate pack reaches you in the post in time.
+Please book and send delegate details at least 14 days before the course, to ensure that your training delegate pack reaches you in the post in time.

 Payment and Cancellation Terms and Conditions: Peep Learning Ltd, the trading arm of Peeple, will invoice you after receiving this booking form.
 Payment is due within 30 days of invoice date.
 Fees are only refundable if cancelled more than two weeks before the course.